mmalvino/cwa-assignment1/README.md

 - Application output is fully operational
 - Users can generate multiple gameplay options

+#### Save Button Functionality
+The application includes a Save button as required by the assignment specification.
+The Save button is used when creating or editing a hotspot (inside the popup).
+It performs the following actions:

+- Saves hotspot details such as the filled in Question, coordinates, and solution.
+- Writes these values into the SQLite database via Prisma including "created at" information and "updated at".
+- Triggers the appropriate CRUD API route (POST for creation, PUT for updates).

+This ensures that hotspot data persists across refreshes and restarts.
+Without the Save button, changes would not be stored in the database and gameplay would not remain consistent.

 ### 2.Dockerization
 - Application is fully Dockerized
 - Multi-stage Dockerfile used for build and production